-Sledding is not permitted on any part of the mountain at any time.
+- Sledding is not permitted on any part of the mountain at any time.

-Photography is allowed across the resort and at all events, but please note that remote-controlled helicopters are not permitted to be flown anywhere on resort property for photography, video or any other use.
+Photography is allowed across the resort and at all events.
+Please note, however, that drones and all other remote-controlled aircraft are not permitted to be flown anywhere on resort property for photography, video or any other use.
 This restriction includes aircraft that would be launched off-site but subsequently flown above resort property.